JoeMLDev/Voice-Recorder-project/README.md

 # Voice Recorder Project

-This project is a simple voice recorder application that allows users to record audio from their microphone and save it as audio files.
-The application is built using Python and its libraries for audio processing.
+This project is a simple voice recorder application built with Python and Tkinter.
+It allows users to record audio from their microphone, save it as audio files, and provides a user-friendly graphical interface.

 ## Table of Contents